[Novels | Characters | Gallery | Extras | Guestbook | Links]

 But…I am not there yet.
 I wait until I am at his side…and then I collapse as well.

 The two of us sit on the ground, breathing heavily.
 It is so musty and dirty; not like what one might find in the soil in the wilds, but more…unpleasant.
-It is rather wretched…but I do not believe he notices at all.
-However, immediately I notice something…that hair which he tied in knots around his fingers, the knots are still there.
+It is rather wretched…yet I do not believe he notices at all.
+However, immediately I notice something: that hair which he tied in knots around his fingers, the knots are still there.
 Yet it seems…he pulled the long, long strands out entirely…

-“Hikaru…” I say softly; I do not know if it is enough to hear me…but I have a feeling he would rather not hear anything too loud at the moment.
+“Hikaru…” I say softly; I do not know if it is enough to hear me…yet I have a feeling he would rather not hear anything too loud at the moment.